Like snowflakes, they’re all a little different.

 Good ol’ Must-See JV.
 Another first-round pick, this one out of Old Dominion in 2004, Justin Verlander made a couple of starts in 2005 before spending the entire 2006 season with the Tigers, winning the Rookie of the Year award in that all-around magical year in Detroit.
 He followed that up with a solid sophomore season, but then he led the American League in losses in 2008 as his strikeouts plummeted, walks crept up, and his ERA crept up to the high-4s.

-He righted the ship in 2009, leading the league in wins, ERA, strikeouts, starts, innings pitched, and strikeouts per nine innings.
+He righted the ship in 2009, leading the league in wins, strikeouts, starts, innings pitched, and strikeouts per nine innings.
 He finished third in the Cy Young voting that year (behind Zack Greinke and Félix Hernández), and even finished 20th in the MVP voting behind Joe Mauer, who had a career season with an OPS over 1.000 as a catcher.
-In retrospect that was the year JV really became JV, and the first of several seasons in which Verlander probably deserved the Cy Young.
+In retrospect that was the year JV really became JV, and the first of several seasons in which Verlander could have won the Cy Young.

 After a solid-but-unspectacular 2010, the next season would see Verlander earn his first of three Cy Young awards (so far; don’t bet against the ol’ fella).
 He also scooped up the Pitching Triple Crown en route to the MVP award over second-place finisher Jacoby Ellsbury.
-On May 7 he threw his first no-hitter, a stellar effort in Toronto (which I was lucky enough to witness in person); it may have been this particular outing in which he perfected his strategy of saving his high-heat offerings and only ramping up to triple digits as the game developed, or when he needed to escape a jam.
+On May 7 he threw his second no-hitter, a stellar effort in Toronto (which I was lucky enough to witness in person.)

 Verlander should’ve gotten his second Cy Young in 2016, if not 2012, but two writers completely whiffed on their ballots, and one Kate Upton waxed sorely pissed on social media.
 The superstar pitcher tried to hold a waning era together in Detroit until the Tigers dealt him away in August of 2017, and we all know what happened next: Houston, a pair of World Series rings, two more Cy Youngs, and a sure-fire Hall of Fame resumé.
 Should he come back to finish his career where it started?
 I’ll let you ponder that one for yourself.